agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 ### Communications Details

-This custom field set can be used to provide more details about when to best contact your constituents, if they have good addresses, email addresses, or phone numbers, and the reason why they don't want to be contacted by email, or phone, or mail.
+Custom field sets can be used to provide more details.
+In this instance, it provides the best time to contact your constituents, if they have valid addresses, email addresses, or phone numbers, and even a reason why they don't want to be contacted by a given method.

--   Best Time to Contact: indicate if the best time to contact your constituent is in the morning, afternoon, or evening.
+-   Best Time to Contact: indicates whether the best time to contact your constituent is in the morning, afternoon, or evening.
--   Communication Status: indicate if you have a bad email, bad address, or bad phone for the contact
+-   Communication Status: indicates whether you have a bad email, address, or phone number for the contact
 -   Reason for Do Not Mail
 -   Reason for Do Not Phone
 -   Reason for Do Not Email